 We would like to sincerely thank all the people that consented and will consent to give their body to science.
 This ultimate gift allows us to offer continuous medical education to operating room professionals.

-With the body donation program at the Swiss national level, we are able to advance surgical and interventional medecine and patient care, day by day.
+With the Swiss body donation program, we are able to advance surgical and interventional medicine and patient care, day by day.

 All anatomical specimens and animal parts are treated with the greatest respect.